MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/3-disaster-recovery.md

 Designing for disaster recovery has the following main concerns:

-- **Data recovery** that uses backups and replication to restore lost data.
+- **Data recovery** uses backups and replication to restore lost data.
-- **Process recovery** that recovers services and deploys code to recover from outages.
+- **Process recovery** recovers services and deploys code to recover from outages.

 ### Data recovery and replication